Inference¶

 img = Image.open("example.jpg")

-x = img_transform(img)
+x = img_tr(img)

-# Add a batch dimension
+# Add a batch dimension.

 x = x[None, ...]

-_, vit_acts = recorded_vit(x)
+_, vit_acts = vit(x)

 vit_acts = vit_acts[:, 0, 1:, :]

-x_hat, f_x, loss = sae(vit_acts)
+out = sae(vit_acts)